-- · festival or business start-up costs
+- festival or business start-up costs

 - general marketing for the festival

 - catering

 - security

 - hire of amenities (toilets, garbage bins, heaters)

 - insurance costs

-- · operating costs for the festival
+- operating costs for the festival

 - publication of festival programs

 - infrastructure costs including building or fitting out permanent structures

 - contingency costs

 Other expenditure items may also be ineligible.
-If you are uncertain about whether an expenditure item may be eligible, please contact the Department prior to submitting an application.
+If you are uncertain about whether an expenditure item may be eligible, please contact the Office for the Arts prior to submitting an application.